JMehdi2/School-Projects/CAUSAL EFFECT OF ENGLISH LANGUAGE PRE-TRAININGS ON EMPLOYMENT OF REFUGEES IN THE USA/readme.md

 **The assigned task was to measure the effect of a treatment observed in real life.**

-Data is treated on Stata.
+The analysis is conducted using Stata.

 Note: I made minor modifications to the text before sharing.